-Statistics Finland’s household budget survey produces data on changes in the consumption expenditure of households and on differences in consumption by population group.
-The survey also studies the housing conditions, indebtedness, possession of durable goods, the benefit gained from the use of social services and income.
+Statistics Finland’s Household Budget Survey produces information on changes in the consumption expenditure of households and on differences in consumption by population group.
+The survey also studies households’ housing conditions, possession of durable goods, the benefit gained from the use of social services and income.
 The survey is based on a sample for which the information is collected with telephone interviews, from diaries completed by households, from receipt information and from administrative registry data.The Household Budget Survey belongs to EU-harmonised surveys.
 The harmonisation concerns the concepts, definitions and classifications.
 The survey is based on a so-called gentlemen's agreement, not a regulation.From 1966 until 1990, the survey was conducted regularly at five-year intervals.
 From 1994 to 1996 the survey was carried out annually.
-Since then, household budget surveys have been carried out in 1998, 2001 and 2006.
-The next survey has been planned to conduct in 2012.
-The Household Budget Survey is harmonised within the European Union with regard to its concepts, definitions and classifications.
+Since then, Household Budget Surveys have been carried out in 1998, 2001 and 2006.
+The latest collection was made in 2012.

-The population of the statistics comprises private households permanently living in Finland, i.e. the so-called household population.
-Excluded from the survey are those living permanently (i.e. for over one year) abroad, those without address and the institutional population (e.g. long-term residents of old people’s homes, nursing homes, prisons or hospitals).Participation in the survey is voluntary for those selected to the sample.
+The target population of the survey comprises private households permanently resident in Finland, i.e. the so-called household population.
+Excluded from the population are persons permanently resident abroad, persons without a postal address and the institutional population (e.g. long-term residents of old people’s homes, care institutions, prisons or hospitals).Participation in the survey is voluntary for those selected to the sample.
 It is, however, important to include the answers from as many households as possible selected to the sample to represent all Finnish households in order for the survey to be successful.

-Last updated 21.5.2013
+Last updated 6.12.2013